 Need to include total worked hours as a full-time or part-time employee.
 It needs to be 20 hours per week at maximum.

 You need to mention the country where you were employed.
 If you have worked in multiple countries for one country, then the employment reference letter will clearly show specific dates in different locations.

-Reference Letters need to be signed by the employee or a person approved by your employer.
+The employee must sign reference letters or a person approved by your employer.
 You need to include the name, position, and contact details of the person with referrals.

-An employment reference letter needs to be certified as a valid copy by an authorized notary.
+An employment reference letter must be certified as a valid copy by an authorized notary.

-ACSRPLAustralia has professional expertise in the ICT field, which helps you in preparing RPL reports.
-They have a well understanding of ACS guidelines.
-We provide 100% original Employment Reference letters and a complete RPL Report preparation service.
+ACSRPLAustralia has professional expertise in the ICT field, which helps you prepare RPL reports.
+They have a sound understanding of ACS guidelines.
+We provide 100% original Employment Reference letter samples and a complete RPL Report preparation service.